 For the most part, affiliate marketing programs are not regulated by strict set budgets.
-Being performance based, generally the more you are spending the more sales revenue you are receiving.
+Being performance-based, generally, the more you are spending the more sales revenue you are receiving.
 So limiting that spend in turn limits the sales revenue you can receive.

-If you do have to work on set budgets for your affiliate activity, is it vital that you review affiliate channel spend on a regular basis and forecast your monthly spend, at least weekly.
+If you do have to work on set budgets for your affiliate activity, it is vital that you review affiliate channel spend on a regular basis and forecast your monthly spend, at least weekly.

-We do not recommend pausing your campaign or lowering the commission as a reaction to budget over spend.
+We do not recommend pausing your campaign or lowering the commission as a reaction to budget overspend.